 looked at six of these specifically.
 This type of study is called a meta-analysis, which means it's a study of previous

 studies.
-And it accounts for what, I think, is quite a large number of
+And it accounts for what appears to be a very large number of

-actually considered to be a small sized group!
+actually considered to be quite a small sized group.

 The results of the study seem to confirm that there does indeed appear to be some sort of connection between hair loss and heart disease.

-What I found most interesting, is that they reported a 32% increased risk of developing heart disease in men who have severe hair loss (i.e., over the whole crown of the head) when compared to men with little hair loss (e.g., a receding hairline) or no hair loss at all.
-The Japanese team were not sure of the direct reason why the link between hair loss and heart disease exists, but doctor Yamada did say:
+What I found most interesting, is that they reported a 32% increased risk of developing heart disease in men who have severe hair loss (i.e., over the whole crown of the head) when compared to men with little hair loss (e.g., receding temples) or no hair loss at all.
+The Japanese team were not sure of the direct reason why the link between hair loss and heart disease exists, but the journal article does state:

 I also have a couple of ideas why the study found that heart disease only seems to exist in men with severe hair loss and not in men with receding hairlines (i.e., much less hair loss) or no hair loss at all:

 The more severe your hair loss, the more skull expansion you’ll have.
-So, obviously more calcium will be deposited in someone developing
+Clearly then, more calcium will be deposited in someone developing

-total baldness than in someone with just moderate hair loss.
-And more calcium in the skull bones, might mean more calcium forming plaque in the coronary artery too.
+total baldness than in someone with only develops moderate hair loss.
+And more calcium in the skull bones might mean more calcium forming plaque in the coronary artery too.